French PM Set To Survive No Confidence Vote - UrduPoint

 French PM Set To Survive No Confidence Vote

-Paris, (APP - UrduPoint / Pakistan Point News - 5th Feb, 2025) French Prime Minister Francois Bayrou is expected on Wednesday to survive a no-confidence vote in parliament, winning some breathing space after less than two months in office but by no means ensuring his long-term future.
+Paris, (APP - UrduPoint / Pakistan Point News - 5th Feb, 2025) French Prime Minister Francois Bayrou is expected on Wednesday to survive a no-confidence vote in parliament, winning some breathing space after less than two months in office but still facing an uncertain future.

 Bayrou, a veteran centrist named by President Emmanuel Macron in December to end months of political crisis, on Monday used a controversial constitutional article to ram his cost-cutting budget through parliament without a vote.

-But the use of this mechanism, article 49.3, allows the opposition to put forward a no-confidence motion and the bid to topple the government was duly proposed by the hard-left France Unbowed, backed by the Communists and the Greens, to be voted on Wednesday.
+But the use of this mechanism, article 49.3, allows the opposition to put forward a no-confidence motion and the bid to topple the government was duly proposed by the hard-left France Unbowed party (LFI), backed by the Communists and the Greens, to be voted on Wednesday.

-But while Bayrou is nowhere near having a majority in the National Assembly, the Socialists and far-right National Rally (RN) both said they would not back the no-confidence motion.
+But while Bayrou is nowhere near having a majority in the National Assembly, the Socialists and far-right National Rally (RN) both said they would not back the two no-confidence motions put forward by the hard left.

 This gives Bayrou the numbers to survive and see through the budget.
 But it is unlikely to be the only challenge to his shaky administration in the coming months.